piemanau/death-location-reborn/README.md

-# Pin that!
+# Death Location Reborn

-This mod allows you to pin text to any corner on the HUD.
+This mod shows you your Death Location!

 ## Usage:

-To change the pinned message you can open the config via [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu), or you use the following chat commands:
+   To remove the message use the following command:

--   `/pin set Your_Message` to change to message
--   `/pin clear` to clear the current message
+-   `/deathlocation clear` to clear the current location

 ## Setup:

-1. Download the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/pin-that).
+1. Download the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/death-location-reborn).
 2. Drop the .jar file into the mods folder.

 ## License